5 from 4 votes

 • Get all of your ingredients out and chop your herbs before you start cooking as it all comes together very quickly.

-• Season liberally with salt.
+• Season the steak dipping sauce liberally with salt.
 Because we’re dealing with a lot of butter, we need to match that with the seasoning!

 Serving Suggestions